liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 curl -sfL https://get.k3s.io | sh -
 ```

-When the script ends, to make [liqo.io](https://liqo.io) work fine, you need to modify the `/etc/systemd/system/k3s.service` file by adding the `--kube-apiserver-arg anonymous-auth=true` service execution parameter.
+When the script ends, to make [liqo.io](https://liqo.io) work properly, you need to modify the `/etc/systemd/system/k3s.service` file by adding the `--kube-apiserver-arg anonymous-auth=true` service execution parameter.
 After this operation, your `k3s.service` file should be like this:

 ```
 [Unit]